Last Updated : 05-December-2023

 Colossus: Colossus is the distributed file system used by Google for many of its products.
 In every Google data center, google runs a cluster of storage discs that offer storage capability for its various services.
 Colossus ensures that no data loss of data is stored in the drives by choosing appropriate replication and disaster recovery strategies.

 Jupiter Network: Jupiter network is the bridge between the Colossus storage and the Dremel execution engine.
 The networking in Google's data centers offers unprecedented levels of bi-directional traffic that allows large volumes of data movement between Dremel and Colossus.

 This helps experts such as analysts and scientists to build and operate ML models on different data structures with the help of simple SQL.
 After this, the models can be exported to the AI platforms for further predictions and other operations.

 BigQuery BI Engine

 One of the best features of BigQuery is its speed.
-It is pretty fast that enables the users to analyze even the most complex data groups in just a few seconds and that too, with a higher level of accuracy.
+It is pretty fast enables the users to analyze even the most complex data groups in just a few seconds and that too, with a higher level of accuracy.
 The BI Engine of BigQuery also helps integrate with different tools such as Data Studio and helps the experts in various data analysis and exploration.